Rolfing: History

-Ida Rolf began working on clients in New York City in the 1940s with the premise that the human structure could be organized "in relation to gravity".
-She developed structural integration with one of her sons and by the 1950s she was teaching her work across the United States.
-In the mid-1960s she began teaching at Esalen Institute, where she gathered a loyal following of students and practitioners.
-Esalen was the epicenter of the Human Potential Movement, allowing Rolf to exchange ideas with many of their leaders, including Fritz Perls.
-Rolf incorporated a number of ideas from other areas including osteopathic manipulation, cranial osteopathy, hatha yoga, and the general semantics of Alfred Korzybski.
-In 1971 she founded the Rolf Institute of Structural Integration.
-The school has been based in Boulder, Colorado, since 1972, and as of 2010 included five institutes worldwide.
+The practice of Rolfing was developed in the 1940s by Ida Rolf, who held a PhD in biological chemistry from Columbia University.
+Originally called Structural Integration, Rolf’s method was influenced by osteopathic manipulation, yoga, postural training therapies, and the general semantics of Alfred Korzybski.

+According to Jacobson, she "organized these ideas around her own conviction that the adequacy of the individual’s adaptation to gravity... was a key determinant of physical and psychologic health."

+Rolf began formally teaching her method in the 1950s at the European College of Osteopathy in Maidstone, England, and later at the Esalen Institute in Big Sur, California, where she worked with other figures in the Human Potential Movement.

+In 1971, Rolf founded the Rolf Institute of Structural Integration in Boulder, Colorado, to formalize training in her method.
+By 2010, the Institute had expanded to include multiple training centers worldwide.

+In 1990, a group of senior faculty founded the Guild for Structural Integration, a separate teaching organization.
+Today, multiple schools and professional associations offer training in Structural Integration.
+The International Association of Structural Integrators (IASI), founded in 2002, maintains certification standards across various schools worldwide.

+As of 2025, there are more than 1,950 Rolfers worldwide.

-The Field of Structural Integration
+The field of Structural Integration

 Since Rolf's death, the field of Structural Integration has branched into various schools.
 Of these schools, the Rolf Institute is the only one with the use of the trademarked terms "Rolfing" and "Certified Rolfer".
 Other programs of Structural Integration certify "Practitioners of the Rolf Method of Structural Integration" including the Guild for Structural Integration, Hellerwork Structural Integration, Aston Patterning, SOMA, KMI, and a dozen other Structural Integration programs.
 A professional membership organization exists called the International Association of Structural Integration, which has certified practitioners by exam since 2007.

-In some states such as New Hampshire and Nevada, there is a separate license for SI.
+In the United States, some states including New Hampshire and Nevada, have a separate license for SI.
 Internationally, some countries have a Board of Health that regulates bodywork while others don't.
 Four Canadian provinces require licensure for bodywork practitioners.
 Switzerland has separate licensure for complementary therapies including Structural Integration.